 Inflammatory Bowel Disease

-Inflammatory bowel disease (IBD) describes different disorders that cause chronic inflammation of your digestive tract.
-It can cause symptoms ranging from abdominal discomfort to severe abdominal pain, diarrhea, rectal bleeding and unintentional weight loss, affecting or reducing quality of life.
+Inflammatory bowel disease (IBD) describes several disorders that cause chronic inflammation of your digestive tract.
+Those are celiac disease, Crohn’s disease, microscopic colitis and ulcerative colitis.
+People with IBD experience symptoms ranging from abdominal discomfort to severe abdominal pain, diarrhea, rectal bleeding and unintentional weight loss, affecting or reducing quality of life.

-With this IBD, you may alternate between active symptoms followed by times of remission.
-Inflammatory bowel disease is a challenging condition, but at The University of Kansas Health System in Kansas City, we can help.
+With IBD, you may alternate between active symptoms followed by times of remission.
+Inflammatory bowel disease is a challenging condition, but we can help.
+At The University of Kansas Health System in Kansas City, we established the first and only multidisciplinary IBD clinic of its kind in the state of Kansas.
+This allows a multidisciplinary team of inflammatory bowel disease specialists to provide integrated care.

 What is IBD?